 Suntraps: how do I stop my glazed extension from overheating?

 I wanted a light-filled home so I introduced lots of glazing.
-Now London is sweltering and my home is too hot!
+Now London is sweltering in a heatwave and my home is too hot!
 What should I do?

 Those fold-out reflective car windscreen shades, held on with suction cups, are useful on vertical panes for a few brutal afternoons.
 They are a stopgap, but one that costs very little.
 Internal blinds or curtains help too, though they are fighting heat already inside the room.